 Guide for New Students - a simple comprehensive introduction to the University covering enrolment, organisation, services and facilities, sports.
-A copy is issued to all first year students when they enrol.
-Map Guide, including a compendium of useful information for students, staff and visitors.
+A copy is issued to each first year student on enrolment.
+Map Guide - includes a compendium of useful information for students, staff and visitors.